 The Kansas Territorial Capital’s location bounced around Kansas for seven years.
 The Territorial Capital Trail tells a story of insider trading and ballot-box stuffing.
 Follow its trail from Fort Leavenworth twice to Pawnee, Shawnee Mission twice, Lecompton, Topeka, Lawrence, Minneola, and finally Topeka again.

-The trouble in Kansas began with Stephen Douglas, who wrote the Kansas-Nebraska Act.
+The trouble in Kansas began with Illinois Senator Stephen Douglas, who wrote the Kansas-Nebraska Act.
 The Illinois Senator hoped for two benefits.
 1) He wanted to stop the fight over slavery.
+Douglas expected Kansas to become a slave state, while Nebraska would become a free state.
 2) Douglas wanted to provide a path for a Transcontinental Railroad.
 He thought it should run from Chicago to the West Coast.
 Coincidentally, Douglas owned riverfront property in Chicago.

 But his hopes failed.
 The act didn’t unite the country.
 Instead, it ignited a guerilla war, Bleeding Kansas.
 In turn, Bleeding Kansas fueled the American Civil War.
 And Douglas would never see the Transcontinental Railroad.
 Exhausted from campaigning for President and battling disunion, Douglas died in June 1861.
 His death came two months after the country went to war against itself.
 The Transcontinental Railroad began construction in 1862 and finished in 1869.